Evaluation of one-dimensional polylogarithmic integral, with applications to infinite series: Infinite sums that are reducible to CMZVs

 \end{corollary} \begin{proof} Apply above theorem to $p=-1, q=2$ and use $\binom{-1/2}{n}(-1)^n = 4^{-n}\binom{2n}{n}$. \end{proof}

 \begin{example}

 \end{example}

-Corollary 4.5 was already obtained by Wang and Xu in \cite{Xu}, a Maple package to calculate such series was also written.
-More computational approaches can be found in \cite{phys1}, \cite{phys2}, \cite{phys3} and \cite{Boyadzhiev}.
-First half of Theorem 4.1 and (a weaker version of) Corollary 4.5 (in terms of ordinary harmonic numbers) are recently and independently proved by Zhao \cite{Zhao2}, the idea of iterated integral is already germinating in this paper.
-Some special Apéry-like series was also intensively investigated via WZ-method in \cite{Borwein4}, \cite{Pilehrood}.
+Corollary 4.5 was already obtained by Wang and Xu in \cite{wang2021alternating}, a Maple package to calculate such series was also written.
+More computational approaches can be found in \cite{kalmykovBinomial}.
+First half of Theorem 4.1 and (a weaker version of) Corollary 4.5 (in terms of ordinary harmonic numbers) are recently and independently proved by Zhao \cite{ZhaoMingHao2}, the idea of iterated integral is already germinating in this paper.